 U-123‘s first target was New York.
 Because the operation was so hastily arranged, the commanders were given spotty intelligence.
 For navigation, Hardegen was issued a large-scale chart of the eastern seaboard from 1870, a simple tourist map, and a guide to the 1939 World’s Fair (this last piece would prove the most useful, as it included a detailed map of New York Harbor).
 They arrived off the coast of New York on January 14, 1942, and though they nearly ran aground off the Rockaways, they managed to negotiate the area safely, thanks in part to the lights of Coney Island and headlights from cars driving along the shore.
 That night U-123 sank the tanker Coimbra just outside the harbor, aided by the silhouette created by the bright shore lights.
 Combined with the sinking of the tanker Norness off Montauk the night before, it was enough to stir a major panic.
 The sub then departed southward for targets off Cape Hatteras (for more on Hardegen’s exploits, pick up Michael Gannon’s excellent book Operation Drumbeat).

-Hardegen’s first foray to America was a success, sinking eight ships during the seven-week patrol, and killing 250 sailors and passengers.
+Hardegen’s first foray to America was a success, sinking eight ships during the seven-week patrol, and killing 250 seamen and passengers.
 But it was events during his second patrol that would leave a lasting impression on the New York landscape.

 After departing their base in Lorient, France on March 2, 1942, U-123 again made the long and treacherous journey to America’s shores.
 On March 22, approximately 425 miles northeast of Bermuda, the sub encountered an American tanker, SS Muskogee.
 After stalking the ship for two hours to get a good firing angle, U-123 launched a single torpedo, which struck Muskogee amidships, sinking her in just 16 minutes.